rjk79/Firefy/README.md

 ### User Authentication
 Sign up or log in to start listening!
 ### Create Playlists
 Share your music tastes with others.
-Create or edit your own playlists so others can view them.
+Create and edit your own playlists, upload your own artwork, then share them with others.

 ### Continuous Song Play
 As you navigate Firefy, enjoy seamless music playback via an informative media player with smooth controls.